 1. Complete the CASS Registration Form (fillable)

-2. Complete and sign the Medical Consent Form, and give it to your licensed medical provider
+2. Complete and sign the Medical Consent Form (if needed), and give it to your licensed medical provider

 3. Submit the relevant documentation, completed by licensed medical provider (see section below)

 4. Request a meeting with CASS to discuss reasonable accommodations.

 Forms and/or Instructions for: